 - When storing, make sure to keep the Spice mixture in airtight containers, away from direct Sunlight or heat.

 - Murg Musullum, Rogan Josh, Chicken or Mutton curry, Kabli Chana, Paneer Kadhai are some of the rich recipes, which we can not imagine without Garam Masala.

-- As I said earlier in different regions of India, there are additions of one or more spices to this spice mix.
+- As mentinned earlier, in different regions of India, there are additions of one, or more spices to this spice mix.

 - Aniseeds, Nutmeg, Coriander seeds, Bay leaf are some of the other favourite add ons, but basically the above components are good enough to prepare an ideal Garam Masala mixture, for regular day to day cooking.

-These spice mixtures are widely used not only in India, but other Asian nations as well.
-But the procedure of adding them in a particular recipe may vary from person to person and from place to place.
+These spice mixtures are widely used not only in India, but some other Asian nations, as well.
+But the procedure of adding them, in a particular recipe, may vary from person to person, and from place to place.

 © 2014 Chitrangada Sharan